-Tim Peterson is an independent curator, art advisor and consultant based in Minneapolis.
+Tim Peterson is a curator, art advisor and consultant based in Minneapolis and Northfield, MN.

 Peterson was the Chief Curator for the Savannah College of Art and Design’s SCAD Museum of Art, where he curated exhibitions including Jack Leigh: Full Circle, Low Country Photographs, 1972-2004 and The Modern Era: Selections from the Walter O. Evans Collection of African American Art (both, 2014).